MrxTS/mrxts/README.md

 <div align="center">

-# A software engineer in the making
+# A software test engineer in the making

 ### Trying all sorts of fun stuff